 For serial monitoring of lymphocyte subsets it is recommended that the patient be evaluated at the same time of the day to account for diurnal variation.

-For follow-up of infants identified by newborn screening for severe combined immunodeficiency (SCID) and severe T-cell lymphopenia, SCID should be considered as a potential diagnosis in infants with <300 autologous CD3 T cells/mcL.
+For follow-up of infants identified by newborn screening for severe combined immunodeficiency (SCID) and severe T-cell lymphopenia, SCID should be considered as a potential diagnosis in infants with fewer than 300 autologous CD3 T cells/mcL.
 Infants with 300 to 1,500 autologous CD3 T cells/mcL may have leaky SCID, Omenn syndrome, or variant SCID, depending on other clinical and molecular features.

-T-cell lymphopenia in infants identified by newborn screening for SCID is defined as autologous CD3T cells < or =1,500 cells/mcL.
+T-cell lymphopenia in infants identified by newborn screening for SCID is defined as having up to 1,500 autologous CD3T cells/mcL.

 While this assay can be used to follow patients on B-cell-depleting therapy, like Rituximab or Ofatumumab, it may be more reasonable and financially viable to use CD20B / CD20 on B Cells (includes CD45, CD19 and CD20 markers).

 This assay should not be used for diagnosing lymphocytic malignancies or evaluation of lymphocytosis of unknown etiology, though the latter may be identified through this assay in a screening assessment.
-In such cases, LCMS / Leukemia Immunophenotyping by Flow Cytometry, Peripheral Blood or Bone Marrow will be recommended, which includes a hematopathology review.
+In such cases, LCMS / Leukemia/Lymphoma Immunophenotyping by Flow Cytometry will be recommended, which includes a hematopathology review.
 However, this assay can be used for absolute quantitation of B cells in CLL patients as indicated above.

 The appropriate age-related reference values will be provided on the report.